 - Death Glare: The Doctor gives a pretty scathing one to Donna after she asks about Rose's jacket in the TARDIS.
 It shuts her up (and also gives the first showing of Donna's nicer side).

 - Epic Fail: The Doctor frees Donna from her webby imprisonment, and readies to catch her... only for Donna to smack about 5 feet below him.
 Even the Empress is a little stunned.Donna: Thanks... for nothing!

 - Even Evil Has Standards: The Empress feeds Lance to her children because she isn't impressed with him readily abandoning his "wife".

-- Evil Is Hammy: The Empress of the Racnoss, bringing Chewing the Scenery to simply epic levels.
-To the point where one wonders if the Racnoss actually subsisted on scenery that they chewed up, instead of meat, as they insist.
+- Evil Is Hammy: The Empress of the Racnoss, bringing Chewing the Scenery to epic levels.
+One wonders if the Racnoss actually subsisted on scenery that they chewed up, instead of meat, as they insist.